-- (1) Information of significant transactions: - (a) Loans to others: None. - (b) Provision of endorsement and guarantees to others:
+- (1) Information of significant transactions: - (a) Loans to others: None.

+(b) Provision of endorsement and guarantees to others:

-Endorsed/gua aranteed party Ratio of Limit on Maximum Outstanding Amount of accumulated Ceiling on Provision of Provision of Provision of Endorser/ endorsements/ outstanding endorsement/ endorsements/ total amount of endorsements/ endorsements/ endorsements/ No guarantor Company guarantees endorsement/ guarantee amount guarantee amount endorsements/ guarantees by guarantees by guarantees to 110 (company name Relationship provided for a guarantee amount at 31 drawn secured with to net asset value guarantees parent subsidiary to the party in name) name single party amount during Dec.
-2021 down collateral of the endorser/ provided company to parent Mainland (Note 1) the year (Note 3) contactar guarantor (Note 2) subsidiary company China company 0 Taiwan Svago Parent \$1,983,526 \$60,000 \$30,000 \$- \$- 0.53% \$1,983,526 Y N N Sakura International company and Corporation Corporation subsidiary 0 Taiwan SAKURA Parent 1,983,526 230,000 230,000 - - 4.06% 1,983,526 Y N N Sakura Home company and Corporation Collection subsidiary Co., Ltd.
+Endorsed/gu aranteed party Ratio of Endorser/ Limit on endorsements/ Maximum outstanding Outstanding endorsement/ Amount of endorsements/ accumulated endorsement/ Ceiling on total amount of Provision of endorsements/ Provision of endorsements/ No. guarantor (company Company name Relationship guarantees provided for a endorsement/ guarantee guarantee amount at 31 amount guarantee amount to net asset value endorsements/ guarantees guarantees by parent guarantees by subsidiary to ° name) name single party (Note 1) amount during the year Dec.
+2023 (Note 3) down collateral of the endorser/ provided (Note 2) company to subsidiary parent Mainland China (Note 1) the year (Note 3) guarantor company (Note 2) subsidialy company Cinna 0 Taiwan Svago Parent \$2,094,985 \$30,000 \$30,000 \$- \$- 0.50% \$2,094,985 Y Ν Ν Sakura International company and Corporation Corporation subsidiary 0 Taiwan SAKURA Parent 2,094,985 230,000 95,000 35,000 - 1.59% 2,094,985 Y Ν Ν Sakura Home company and Corporation Collection subsidiary Co., Ltd.

-- Note 1: If Taiwan Sakura Corporation provides guarantee endorsement to a single entity in which it directly or indirectly holds more than 50% of the voting shares, its endorsement guarantee limit shall not exceed 35% of the net value of the Company. - Note 2: The total amount of endorsement guarantees of Taiwan Sakura Corporation was limited to 35% of the net value as of 31 December 2022. - Note 3: The amount approved by the Board of Directors should be filled out.
-However, where the board of directors authorizes the chairman of the Board of Directors to determine the amount in accordance with paragraph 8, Article 12 of the Public Offering Group's Fund Loan and Endorsement Guarantee Processing Guidelines, the amount shall refer to the amount determined by the board.
+Note 1: If Taiwan Sakura Corporation provides guarantee endorsement to a single entity in which it directly or indirectly holds more than 50% of the voting shares, its endorsement guarantee limit shall not exceed 35% of the net value of the Company.

+- Note 3: The amount approved by the Board of Directors should be filled out.
+However, where the board of directors authorizes the chairman of the Board of Directors to determine the amount in accordance with paragraph 8, Article 12 of the Public Offering Group's Fund Loan and Endorsement Guarantee Processing Guidelines, the amount shall refer to the amount determined by the board. - (c) The holding of securities at the end of the period (excluding subsidiaries, affiliates and joint ventures):